Cyberattacks are increasing faster than companies can hire and train professionals to fight them

-Cyberattacks are increasing in scope and number faster than companies can train and employ professionals to fight them.
-The hackers who commit these crimes are professionals with clear long-term goals.
+The hackers who commit cyber crimes are professionals with clear long-term goals.
 They’re meticulous, skilled, and patiently work their way through companies’ defenses.
 It’s not uncommon for an enterprise security team to discover an attack months after it has started, and for it to take months to understand the extent of the damage.

 In 2016, X began working on a moonshot that aimed to take on cybersecurity.
-That team has graduated from X to become Chronicle, a new independent business within Alphabet that tackles cybercrime.
+In 2018, that team graduated from X to become Chronicle, a new independent business within Alphabet tackling cybercrime.
+After developing the security telemetry platform, Backstory, Chronicle announced that they would be joining forces with the Google Cloud team to help more businesses defend against cyber security threats.

 The proliferation of security-related data in an organization makes it harder, not easier, to detect and investigate threats.
 It takes security teams far too long to find what’s truly relevant — sometimes they’re slowed by too much information, and other times there are gaps in the information that’s available to search and analyze.